kindjozsef/study-group/doc/005_kubernetes_observability.md

 ### POD Status

-- Pending: when the scheduler tries to figure it out where (on which) Node place the Pod
+- Pending: When the scheduler determines on which node to place the Pod.
-- ContainerCreating: after the scheduler finds a Node then the Pod will be in ContainerCreating status.
-The required images are pulled from image registry
+- ContainerCreating: After the scheduler assigns a node, the Pod enters the ContainerCreating status.
+The required images are pulled from the image registry.
-- Running: after the container is started the pod will be in Running state until the program completes successfully or it is terminated
+- Running: Once the container starts, the Pod remains in the Running state until the program completes successfully or is terminated.

 ### Pod Conditions

-It complement the Pod Status.
-It is an array of true/false.
+These complement the Pod Status.
+They are represented as an array of boolean values (true/false).

-The Ready condition indicates the the application inside the Pod is ready to accept user traffic.
+The Ready condition indicates that the application inside the Pod is ready to accept user traffic.
-For example the application inside the pod could be a webserver or a database server.
-They can take several seconds/minutes to warm up.
+For example, the application inside the Pod could be a web server or a database server, which may require several seconds or minutes to warm up.

-Why is it important?
+Why is this important?\
-If the status of the Pod is Ready a kubernetes service can redirect traffic to the pod.
-But if the application inside in the container is not ready it can happen that a user request is redirected to a non-ready application thus affecting users.
+If the Pod's status is Ready, a Kubernetes service can redirect traffic to it.
+However, if the application inside the container is not ready, a user request might be sent to an unprepared application, adversely affecting users.

 ## ReadinessProbe